zenorocha/liferay-learn/docs/commerce/2.x/en/starting-a-store/managing-payment-methods.md

 |Priority | Determines the order in which the payment method is displayed in the checkout process; lower numbers are displayed higher |
 |Active | Switch the toggle to activate or deactivate a payment method |

-### Configuration Page
+### Configuration Tab

-Although the user interface (UI) may differ between the four payment methods, there are similarities; the _Configuration_ page is where the store administrator inputs matching credentials to connect the Liferay Commerce with the respective payment gateway service.
+The _Configuration_ tab for a payment method is where the store administrator configures the integration for a payment method with the store.

 See the corresponding articles to learn how to activate each payment method: